microsoft/msquic/docs/api/RegistrationOpen.md

 `Config`

-An optional configuration for the registration.
+An optional [QUIC_REGISTRATION_CONFIG](QUIC_REGISTRATION_CONFIG.md) to specify how to configure the execution context of the registration.

 `Registration`